dyhan0920/PyramidNet-PyTorch/README.md

 2. train.py is updated (including ImagNet-1k training code) (2018/04/06).
 3. resnet.py and PyramidNet.py are updated (2018/04/06).
 4. preresnet.py (Pre-ResNet architecture) is uploaded (2018/04/06).
-5. A pretrained model using PyTorch is just uploaded (2018/07/09).
+5. A pretrained model using PyTorch is uploaded (2018/07/09).

 ## Citation
 Please cite our paper if PyramidNets are used: